That’s a lot of kids.

-Ants are definitely most amazing creatures, and there’s so much we could learn from them I wouldn’t even know where to start.
-But even so, there are many things we have yet to find about them.
+Ants are most amazing creatures, and there’s so much we could learn from them I wouldn’t even know where to start.
+As it is, we’ve just started to scratch the surface of what we know about ants, and strangely enouch, researchers are discovering more and more things human and ant societies have in common.
 Leaf cutter ants are one of